nguyen-trinhtk/forteee/README.md

 # forteee
-hope my ancestors are not disappointed for how unmusical I am :(
+hope my ancestors are not disappointed for my lack of musicality :(